-Adrenergic Agonists Includes: IV form of Epinephrine (Adrenaline), Phenylephrine, Norepinephrine (Noradrenaline) etc.\ 1.
-Primarily stored in the pharmacy 2.
-When in nurses' custody, must be stored in medication trolleys or patient medication cabinets under authorized access only 3.
-Availability of these drugs on floor stock of nursing or patient care units is discouraged. • Keep only if absolutely necessary (e.g. in case pharmacy is closed or at distance so that when needed in life saving condition it is immediately available e.g. in code trolleys/crash carts or emergency kits etc.) • Standardize the quantity and strength in all emergency kit/code trolley/crash carts across the healthcare facility
+Adrenergic Agonists Includes: IV form of Epinephrine (Adrenaline), Phenylephrine, Norepinephrine (Noradrenaline), etc. Primarily stored in the pharmacy.
+2. When in nurses' custody, must be stored in medication trolleys or patient medication cabinets under authorized access only.
+3. Availability of these drugs on floor stock of nursing or patient care units is discouraged .
+Storage Keep only if absolutely necessary (e.g. in case pharmacy is closed or at a distance so that when needed in life-saving conditions it is immediately available e.g. in code trolleys/crash carts or emergency kits etc.). • Standardize the quantity and strength of medicines in all emergency kits/code, trolleys/crash carts across the healthcare facility.
+Make dosing conversion charts available that show the dose as both 'mg' and 'mls' to be administered, corresponding to the age and/or weight of the patient in emergencies.

-- Make dosing conversion charts available that shows the dose as both 'mg' and 'mls' to be administered, corresponding to the age and/or weight of the patient in emergency situation - Drug (or Pharmacy) & Therapeutic Committee (D&TC/P&TC) of the hospital should authorize stocking of any of these medicines on patient care units (outside pharmacy) - 4.
-When stored in healthcare facility, bins should be labelled with Generic name of drug in bold, strength and labeled as "High Alert medication". - 5.
-If any drug is sound-alike or read-alike with another drug, use tallman lettering in order to correctly read/identify the drug name.
-See the example below:
+- Drug (or Pharmacy) & Therapeutic Committee (D&TC/P&TC) of the hospital should authorize stocking of any of these medicines on patient care units (outside pharmacy). - 4.
+When stored in a healthcare facility, bins should be labelled with the generic name of the drug in bold, strength and labeled as "High Alert medication". - 5.
+If any drug is sound-alike or read-alike with another drug, use tall-man lettering to correctly read/identify the drug name.

-Suppose Epinephrine and Nor-Epinephrine are sound-alike or readalike:
+Suppose Epinephrine and Nor-Epinephrine are sound-alike or read-alike: